 - Native AI file importing is supported by default.

-- To disable native AI import, uncheck the Import Adobe Illustrator option in the Storage section of the Preferences view.
+- To disable native AI import, uncheck the Import Adobe Illustrator option in the Document Files section of the Preferences view.
 When disabled, the PDF stream of the AI file is imported if available.

 To export artwork from the current document, into a vector or image format:

 - Select the artwork to be exported, if exporting is limited to a selection.

 - Select the Export command from the File menu, or press Command+E (Mac) or Control+E (Windows).